WYPR: History

 In May 2021, WYPR announced plans to acquire Towson-based WTMD, an adult album alternative station owned by Towson University.
 The $3 million deal is contingent on Federal Communications Commission approval.
 WTMD will retain its format and programming.
 The sale was closed on November 10, 2021, officially making WTMD a sister station to WYPR.

+In 2024, the stations' parent changed its name to Baltimore Public Media and introduced new sonic identities for both WYPR and WTMD.